exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/etoolbox-authoring-kit/depends-on/README.md

 The DependsOn Plug-in uses data attributes to get the expected configuration.
 To define data attributes from JCR, use the _**granite:data**_ sub-node under the widget node.
-AEM Authoring Toolkit provides a set of annotations to use DependsOn from Java code.
+EToolbox Authoring Kit provides a set of annotations to use DependsOn from Java code.

 The DependsOn workflow consists of the following steps: